 I’m known as a plotter.
 This means I love to outline my stories in great detail before I begin to write.
 For me, it’s like creating a road map of a story from start to finish.
 It allows me to organize my story so that when I start to write I know exactly what I’m writing and where I’m going with the story.
 It eliminates sitting and staring at my computer screen in that deep dark hole known as writer’s block.

 I use index cards to create this map.
 Each index card represents a scene or a summary.
 A creative nonfiction story is comprised of scenes and summaries and having those scenes carefully thought out in advance can help keep you organized and writing every day.
+Check out my scene building cards that I designed just for family history writers.

 Once I have my story mapped out with my index cards, then I can begin to write my first draft.